yivvm/Project-HTML-National-Parks/README.md

 SBA 307 - HTML and CSS

 ## I created <str>Four</str> webpages:
-1. resume.html, with resume.css
+1. resume.html and resume.css
 2. myphotos.html
-3. np-info.html, with np-info.css
+3. np-info.html and np-info.css
 4. yellowstone.html

 Here are the locations for the HTML and CSS requirements as instructed.